Gavin Williamson, twice-sacked minister who oversaw exams fiasco, knighted

 No 10, asked why the knighthood was being announced now and not part of an honours list, said it was a political appointment by the Conservative Party.

-Mr Williamson reportedly gave a short speech at the event on December 10 2020, while London was under Tier 2 measures banning social mixing between households.

-A statement said: “The Queen has been pleased to approve that the honour of knighthood be conferred upon the Rt Hon Gavin Williamson CBE MP.”
+A Downing Street statement said: “The Queen has been pleased to approve that the honour of knighthood be conferred upon the Rt Hon Gavin Williamson CBE MP.”

 Register for free to continue reading